!

 ADD

-India Gate Everyday Pure Basmati Rice (Medium)
+India Gate Everyday Pure Basmati Rice (Medium Grain)

 5 kg